thesheps/behavioural-patterns/README.md

 3. Structural
 Rather than providing specific implementations or interfaces used to simplify software architectures; structural design patterns place an emphasis on the composition of larger structures from smaller components to realize new functionality.

 The purpose of this workshop is to explore a few different, but related design patterns from the first of these camps.
+There're a bunch of unit tests used to demonstrate some worked examples of:

+*The Chain of Responsibility pattern
+*The Mediator pattern
+*The Command pattern.

-* Taken from the <a href="http://www.gofpatterns.com/design-patterns/module2/threeCategories-ofDesign-patterns.php">GOF description of design patterns</a>
+* Taken from <a href="http://www.gofpatterns.com/design-patterns/module2/threeCategories-ofDesign-patterns.php">The GOF description of design patterns</a>